Meet the islanders looking for romance in Love Island: Australia - TheNewsTrace

 Job: Doggy daycare employee

-She says: “I give the canines cuddles and play tug of struggle with them – a canine is unquestionably simpler to tame than a person.
+She says: “I give the canine cuddles and play tug of battle with them – a canine is certainly simpler to tame than a person.
 When ladies are bitchy and backstabbing I’ll undoubtedly pull them up on it.
-My greatest options are my butt and my banter.
+My finest options are my butt and my banter.
 My fantasy man is a tradesman or a rugby participant, somebody in a manly job.”

-And one other factor: Millie says she finds it laborious to make buddies with different ladies.
+And one other factor: Millie says she finds it arduous to make associates with different ladies.
 This bodes effectively…

 Natasha